-You have the right to apply for eligible household members, such as U.S. citizen children or spouses.
+You have the right to apply for eligible household members including U.S. citizen children and spouses.
 If you or other household members do not have legal status or do not wish to receive SNAP, you can exclude yourself from the SNAP application.

 - DTA should only ask for proof of the U.S. citizenship of your children or other eligible household members if their status is “questionable.”
 106 C.M.R.§362.210.
-A child born in the U.S. to immigrant parents is not a basis for determining something as questionable.
+Being a U.S. born child to immigrant parents is not questionable.

 - DTA’s SNAP applications are clear that noncitizens who are not applying for SNAP do not need to provide their Social Security Number or citizenship status.

 - See Appendix D for DTA’s Brochure, “What Non-citizens Need to Know.”

 DTA Online Guide Sections:SNAP > Eligibility Requirements > Noncitizen > Battered Noncitizen

 ● Extensive DTA guidance on the right of non-citizens to opt out of SNAP application, not provide information on immigrant status and apply for just the eligible family members seeking assistance.
 Guidance includes opt-out form, client brochure and resource list of agencies.
 F.O.
 Memo 2004-34 (Sept.
 24, 2004)